th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 Install Yasm (FFmpeg dependency).
 I got it from packages: ```apt install yasm```.

 Install Android Studio to get Android SDK https://developer.android.com/studio/index.html.
-Also create a new Android Virtual Device at **Tools > AVD Manager**.
+Also create a new Android Virtual Device via **Tools > AVD Manager** if you are going to use an emulator.
 I accessed **Tools** after starting a new Android Studio project.

 Download and unpack Android NDK https://developer.android.com/ndk/downloads/older_releases.html.
 Try android-ndk-r14b, some problems may occur if you choose later releases.